SCRA FAQs

 To avoid delays if you have not submitted a full social security number, you must remember to supply sufficient alternate information that you or your client may have on the individual, such as date of birth, addresses, names of relatives or associates, etc.) otherwise we may have to come back to you to ask for more information.

-Affidavits are mailed or send by Fedex the same or next business day following the email.
+Affidavits are mailed or send by Fedex the business day following the email.

 Exceptions may apply if the Department of Defense data base is unavailable due to repair, update, or problems.
 If that happens, your order is queued and will be processed as soon as the DoD database is operational.